Robust Safety for Move: Related Work

 The problem of ensuring robust safety is quite different in \move and the EVM.
 While \move does not have dynamic dispatch (and thus also does not have re-entrancy), it does have mutable references that can escape from the module that created them.
 In the EVM, references are represented as indexes into a sequential memory that is only accessible by a single contract, so they cannot escape.
 We note that precisely and efficiently verifying the absence of re-entrancy for EVM code is challenging, whereas our escape analysis for verifying the absence of leaked mutable references is precise, efficient, and relatively straightforward.

 Scilla~\cite{DBLP:journals/pacmpl/SergeyNJ0TH19} is a newer smart contract language that shares some design goals with \move.
 Scilla restricts dynamic dispatch by requiring a dynamic function call to be the last instruction in a procedure, which largely mitigates the re-entrancy issues afflicting the EVM.
 Scilla was also designed to support automated static analysis; its toolchain includes an abstract interpretation framework that supports both built-in (e.g., determining where monetary values can flow) and user-defined analyses.
+Finally, recent work~\cite{DBLP:journals/corr/abs-2109-06557} proposes a proof methodology and programming discipline for addressing the challenges of verifying class invariants in the presence of common smart contract features such as callbacks.
+The emphasis on avoiding ``reference leaks'' is directly related to the properties enforced by our escape analysis.

 \paragraph{Language Design for Isolation} Language design to support safe interaction with untrusted code is not unique to smart contract languages or \move.
 Typed assembly language~\cite{typed_assembly} and capability machines like CHERI~\cite{DBLP:conf/sp/WatsonWNMACDDGL15} are low-level approaches to isolating memory from untrusted code running in the same process.
 The Singularity OS project~\cite{singularity} used the type system of Sing\# (a variant of C\#) to enforce strong ownership of memory that crosses trust boundaries.
 The Joe-E~\cite{DBLP:conf/ndss/MettlerWC10} language defines a secure subset of Java to enable capability-based programming patterns.